Entertainers address social injustice issues at Super Bowl

-ATLANTA — Big-name entertainers believe social injustice needs to be addressed during the Super Bowl and are ensuring the topic that ignited a political firestorm that engulfed the NFL will be in the spotlight.
+ATLANTA — Some entertainers believe social injustice needs to be addressed during the Super Bowl and are ensuring the topic that ignited a political firestorm, engulfing the NFL, will be in the spotlight.

 They passionately disagree on how.
 Some will perform in Super Bowl-related events while others will be noticeably absent.